Chemical Immunology (CHI)

 - Wel Contractonderwijs

 - Wel Exchange

 - Wel Study Abroad

 - Geen Honours Class

-Elective course in MSc Chemistry and MSc Life Science and Technology
+Elective course in MSc Chemistry – Chemical Biology, MSc Life Science and Technology, elective course MSc Chemistry

 BSc MST or LST.